 If you have Google Desktop Search installed, turn it off in Excel.

 NOTE: In Excel 2003, go to Tools | AutoCorrect Options, then change the setting, as described above

 The code below, when run on a selection, will also delete the hyperlinks.

 Excel only maintains 15 significant digits for numbers and cannot be used for credit cards which require 16 digits.
 If you don't need to do math on them, input long numbers into a range that you've formatted as text (Format>Cells, Number tab).

 To prevent both of the above issues (hyperlinks and 16-digit numbers) -- as well as entries that are automatically converted to dates (e.g. 3/4) -- type a single quote ( ' ) before the entry.
 Excel will treat the cell as pure text and change nothing.

-No. There should be an Autosave add-in in Tools > Add-Ins menu that you now might consider start using.
+No. Excel has an Autosave feature that you now might consider start using.
 (But then again, you may not want to overwrite an existing file with every little test you do in it, so be careful).

 Original FAQs compiled by Harald Staff, Excel MVP 2000-2005.
 Revisions and additions by Debra Dalgleish.

 Last updated: May 30, 2023 11:51 AM